aleedurrani/TimeComplexity/ReadMe.md

 This version further optimizes the code by using goroutines to process chunks of the file in parallel.

 ### Code Structure
-- The `parallelCountAll()` function divides the file into chunks and processes them concurrently using goroutines.
+- The `parallelCountAll()` function processes the file using a similar approach to the optimized version, but with minimal parallelization.
-- It uses channels to collect results from each goroutine and combines them for the final count.
+- It may use a small number of goroutines or a simplified concurrent approach that doesn't fully utilize parallel processing.

 ### Performance Analysis
 Based on the output provided:

-1. **Execution Time**: The parallel version completed all operations in approximately 1.5 seconds.
+1. **Execution Time**: The parallel version completed all operations in approximately 3.3 seconds.

 2. **File Statistics**:
    - Words: 14,766,930